 Each applicant for adoption will be assigned a social worker, who will coordinate services for each family on an individual basis.
 The greatest effort spent on each couple will be the home study.

 A home study is a series of interviews in which the social worker concentrates on collecting information via face-to-face contact with each couple.
-The home study typically consists of 5 interviews.
+The home study typically consists of an orientation interview followed by 4 home study interviews.

-- The next two interviews are individual interviews held at the LCS office.
+2. The next visits are individual interviews and are typically held at the LCS office.
 Both spouses may come on the same day, if they must travel to get to the office.
 If they are local, each spouse may schedule his or her own interview at his convenience.
 The interviews will be autobiographical in nature and will be based on an Autobiography written by the applicant.
 The social worker will ask that you complete this Autobiography prior to this interview.

-- The fourth interview will focus on parenting philosophies and plans.
+3. The third interview will focus on parenting philosophies and plans.
 Issues such as experience and exposure to children, the applicants’ parenting received when they were children, values and discipline will be explored.

-- The fifth interview will focus on adoption education.
+4. The fourth interview will focus on adoption education.
 We will discuss how to educate the child on his or her adoptive status, how to educate others, proper words and timing, books on adoption, trans-racial adoptions, contact with birth parents, background information on any prospective adopted child, completing a profile and many other issues common to adoption.